getify/You-Dont-Know-JS/get-started/ch2.md

 The word "function" has a variety of meanings in programming.
 For example, in the world of Functional Programming, "function" has a precise mathematical definition and implies a strict set of rules to abide by.

-In JS, we should consider "function" to take the broader meaning of "procedure": a collection of statements that can be invoked one or more times, may be provided some inputs, and may give back one or more outputs.
+In JS, we should consider "function" to take the broader meaning of another related term: "procedure".
+A procedure is a collection of statements that can be invoked one or more times, may be provided some inputs, and may give back one or more outputs.

-In the good ol' days of JS, there was just one way to define a function:
+In earlier days of JS, the way to define a function looked like this:

 ```js
 function awesomeFunction(coolThings) {